overview

 - solution

-Research, planning and basic concept, consulting, design, layout, sign and graphic concept design, architectural design, furniture and fixture manufacturing, environmental features, exhibit execution, interior execution, building execution, management planning, cafe product planning, shop product planning
+Research, planning/basic concept, consulting, design, layout, signage/graphic concept design, architectural design, furniture and fixture manufacturing, environmental features, exhibit execution, interior execution, building execution, operational planning, cafe product planning, shop product planning

 Link